 - Unit Group: Subdivisions of minor groups, distinguished by a finer application of skill specialisation and, if necessary, skill level within the same minor group.

 - Occupation: The most detailed level in ANZSCO, representing subsets of unit groups.
 Occupations are distinguished based on detailed skill specialisation and involve performing a common set of tasks.
-Please feel free to contact us for more information regarding this topic.
+Please do not hesitate to contact us for more information on this topic.

 Underlying Concepts: Jobs and Occupations in ANZSCO